• Second just to being born / Second to dying too / What else would you do? / What else would you do?

 Ned Blackhawk’s analyses are sharp and incontrovertible.
 He will describe a familiar, foundational American moment and then follow it immediately with, “The Indigenous perspective, however, differs…,” explaining it so plainly you will be left wondering how our textbooks have gotten away with saying anything else for so long.

-I found it particularly illuminating when he discussed the erasure of Native feminisms through both the construction of white male democracy and the imposition of monogamous marital practices, all of which resulted in the consolidation of land into settler hands.
+I found it particularly illuminating when he discussed the erasure of Native feminisms through both the construction of white male democracy and the imposition of monogamous marital practices, all which resulted in the consolidation of land into settler hands.

 2. Seven Fallen Feathers: Racism, Death, and Hard Truths in a Northern City (2017) by Tanya Talaga (Anishinaabe, Fort William First Nation)